-We depend on third party suppliers and testing laboratories for key materials used to produce or test our product candidates.
+We depend on third party suppliers and testing laboratories for key materials used to produce or test our product and product candidates.
 Any significant disruption in our supplier relationships could harm our business.
 Any significant delay in the supply of a product candidate for an ongoing clinical study could considerably delay initiation or completion of our clinical studies, product testing and potential regulatory approval of our product candidates.
-If raw materials or components cannot be purchased or fail to meet approved specifications, the commercial launch of our product candidates could be delayed, or there could be a shortage in supply, which could impair our ability to generate revenues from the sale of our product candidates.
+If raw materials or components cannot be purchased or fail to meet approved specifications, the commercial launch of our product and product candidates could be delayed, or there could be a shortage in supply, which could impair our ability to generate revenues from the sale of our product and product candidates.

-We are dependent on Pierre Fabre for the potential commercialization of tab-cel in the European Union and several countries outside the United States.
-The failure of Pierre Fabre to meet its contractual, regulatory or other obligations could adversely affect our business.
+We are dependent on Pierre Fabre for the commercialization of Ebvallo in the EU and several countries outside the United States.
+The failure of Pierre Fabre to meet its contractual, regulatory or other obligations could adversely affect our business and our obligations under the HCRx Agreement.

-We have entered into the Pierre Fabre Commercialization Agreement for tab-cel in Europe and select emerging markets in the Middle East, Africa, Eastern Europe and Central Asia (Territory) for EBV-positive cancers.
-As a result, we are entirely dependent on Pierre Fabre for marketing and commercialization, including negotiation of pricing and reimbursement, of tab-cel, if approved, in the Territory.
-The timing and amount of any milestone and royalty payments we may receive under these agreements, as well as the commercial success of tab-cel in the Territory, will depend on, among other things, the efforts, allocation of resources, negotiation of pricing and reimbursement and successful commercialization of tab-cel by Pierre Fabre in the Territory.
+We have entered into the Pierre Fabre Commercialization Agreement for Ebvallo in Europe and select emerging markets in the Middle East, Africa, Eastern Europe and Central Asia (Territory) for EBV-positive cancers and certain ancillary agreements as contemplated by the Pierre Fabre Commercialization Agreement to further advance our partnership with Pierre Fabre.
+As a result, we are entirely dependent on Pierre Fabre for marketing and commercialization, including negotiation of pricing and reimbursement, of Ebvallo in the Territory.
+Except for certain milestone payments payable to us in connection with the approval and transfer of the

+Ebvallo marketing authorization, we will not receive any meaningful milestone or royalty payments from Pierre Fabre until the applicable royalty caps under the HCRx Agreement are met, if at all.
+Furthermore, the timing and amount of any milestone and royalty payments we may receive under the Pierre Fabre Commercialization Agreement, as well as the commercial success of Ebvallo in the Territory, will depend on, among other things, the efforts, allocation of resources, negotiation of pricing and reimbursement and successful commercialization of Ebvallo by Pierre Fabre in the Territory.